eddymail/P8_OcPizza-Technical-solution/README.md

 ## General informations
 This repository contains detailed specifications of the P8 of the **Grande École du Numérique** course.
+Design of the technical solution for a pizzeria management system.

 ## Evaluation repository